 There is personal action that individuals can make to influence change, and we can all play our part.
 We recognise that collective action on climate change needs to be balanced against the current pressures we know our members face in driving forward improvements in child health.

-The College’s existing commitments to tackling climate change:
+The College’s existing work on tackling climate change has included:

 - An ethical investment policy which clarifies that the College has no direct investment in companies with evidence of owning fossil fuel reserves regardless of their industries

-- Upgrade our IT infrastructure to facilitate committee meetings being held virtually
+- Upgrading our IT infrastructure to facilitate committee meetings being held virtually

-- Launch our position statement on air quality and publish the indoor air quality report
+- Launching a position statement on outdoor air quality

 Published: November 2019